 Day 05: - Shigati to Gongar (1350m/4429ft).

 Through Bhote Koshi river, Pass fir hamlets, and villages walking through a forest, you will get a chance to see Gauri Shankar Himal (7145m).
 From Shigati, we will head towards Gongar and spend the rest of the day there.

 Day 06: - Gongar to Simigaon (2020m/6627ft).

 Today the path slowly gains altitude on an impressive slope and later crosses terraces.
-Arrive at Simigaon a Sherpa village.
-The village is mostly populated by Buddhist and in some of the part, we can find the Hindu religion too.
+Arrive at Simigaon, a Sherpa village.
+Buddhists mostly populate the town, and in some of the parts, we can find the Hindu religion too.
 Overnight at the hotel.

 Day 07: - Simigaon to Donga (2800m/9186ft).

 From here, we will trek to the Rolwaling valley, Working Through a gorgeous rhododendron forest; the path steadily climbs towards Gyalche.
 Eventually, we descend back down to the river and establish the campsite on the Rolwaling Khola.

 Day 08: - Donga to Beding (3690m/12106ft).

 We will gradually climb the valley with good mountain scenery.
 Continuing the trek, we will go on until we come across the natural and flat terrain.
 Finally, we will reach to Bedding.
 We will visit the ochre-colored Gompa at Bedding, the largest village in the Valley.